 27 October 2017

-At the annual general meeting of APA held this morning in Sydney, company executives were asked several questions from shareholders regarding their Western Slopes Pipeline project in Northern NSW.
+At the annual general meeting of APA held today in Sydney, company executives faced several questions from shareholders regarding their Western Slopes Pipeline project in Northern NSW.
 The $450 million pipeline project is a partnership with Santos to connect coal seam gas (CSG) from their Narrabri gas project to the East Coast market.
-Shareholders raised their concerns regarding the uncertainty of gas reserves in Narrabri and also the feasibility of running pipelines through key agricultural lands where local farmers have expressed strong opposition.
+Shareholders raised their concerns over the uncertainty of gas reserves in Narrabri and also the feasibility of running pipelines through key agricultural lands where local farmers have expressed strong opposition.

 The pipeline will also run through rivers and wetlands, raising grave concerns over its environmental impacts.
 Shareholders asked the board why they are fast-tracking the roll out of pipelines that are associated with the highly unpopular Narrabri Gas Project, which has received 22,000 submissions voicing community opposition.

 The opposition is clearly justified: Santos plans to drill 850 coal seam gas wells through the Pilliga forest, the largest inland forest left in Eastern Australia.
 Farmers have also raised concerns about water contamination and disturbance of agricultural land due to soil damage.
 Despite this, APA Chairman Len Bleasel stressed that the project posed low risk and commented, “If the gas is not there or proven to be there, that’s a Santos issue, not ours.
 We would have a guarantee for Santos to pay the cost of our pipeline.”

 Murky on environmental disclosures